GuitarsAI/AI_DeputiesSpeeches/README.md

-# Visualization of the Analysis of Deputies' Speeches from the Chamber of Deputies (Brazil) using Artificial Inteligence: Word Embeddings, word2vec
+# Visualization of the Analysis of Deputies' Speeches from the Chamber of Deputies (Brazil) using Artificial Intelligence: Word Embeddings, word2vec

 **Renato Profeta**, Guitars.AI, Technische Universität Ilmenau <br>
 Homepage: <a href="http://www.rptecnologias.com/" target="_blank">http://www.rptecnologias.com/</a><br>